Karinliu/be-assessment-2/README.md

 finally the user need to fill in a short questionnaire where they can answer with `yes`, `maybe` or `no`. every question has its own icon.
 So when someone have filled the answer `yes` of `maybe`, the icon will appear by your own profile.

-When you are looking at other peoples profile of someone is looking at your profile, you can easily see all the features that you have in common.
+When you are looking at other peoples profile or someone is looking at your profile, you can easily see all the features that you have in common.

 ## Prerequisites
 Before you can use this website u need to do the following thing: